Farah Zulkharnain – A Dynamic Leader that is Aiming to Make a Change in the Rehabilitation Industry

 Redefining the healthcare industry with integrity and innovation

 WQ Park practices transparency in the organization.
-They have a well-balanced top-down and bottom-up management approach to ensure that the therapists they know exactly what is happening on the grounds, only then they could further improve the quality standards and enhance the treatment procedures.
-They are always encouraged to come out with creative treatment activities based on the patients’ needs.
+They have a well-balanced top-down and bottom-up management approach to ensure that the therapists know exactly what is happening on the grounds, only then they could further improve the quality standards and enhance the treatment procedures.
+They are always encouraged to come up with creative treatment activities based on the patients’ needs.
 This is measured by the patients’ outcome and recovery period under their care.
 The aim is to ensure that the patients are given the appropriate recovery period to go back to their normal selves or increase their quality of life.

 All their therapists are exposed to different job tasks to prepare them for different roles and positions in the workplace.
 They are allowed to propose innovative ideas and there’s a culture of openness where people can share ideas freely.